gronktonkbabonk/linux-project-tool/README.md

 # linux-project-tool
-A small project handler i created for myself. feel free to use it!

 ## Description:
 An extremely lightweight project manager that i find helps me to easily pick up where i left off.